 - 1. Navigate to the SecureCom Wireless Activations window or open the edit window for the SIM or MEID you would like to transfer. - 2.
 Select Transfer.
-Remote Link connects to SecureCom Wireless and retrieves the SIM or MEID's current information. - 3.
-Enter the new panel's account number in the New Account field and select Next. - 4.
+System Link connects to SecureCom Wireless and retrieves the SIM or MEID's current information. - 3.
+Enter the new panel's account number in the New Account field and select Next.

 The Select Rate and Text Plans window displays.
-Remote Link suggests a rate and text plan based on the new panel's type.
+System Link suggests a rate and text plan based on the new panel's type.
 If you would like to make a different selection, use the Rate Plan and Text Plan drop-down menus.
-If you choose a rate plan that is likely to cause overages, Remote Link notifies you.
+If you choose a rate plan that is likely to cause overages, System Link will notify you.
 Select Next when you've made your selections.

-5. The Transfer Summary window displays.
+System Link displays the Transfer Summary window.
 If the information looks correct, select Finish.
 When the transfer completes, the Success window displays.
 Select Done to close the Transfer SIM or MEID window.

-7.4 Connect a Panel
+6.4 Connect a Panel